-- Freezing a wart (known as cryotherapy) needs to be carried out by a healthcare professional.
+Freezing a wart (known as cryotherapy) needs to be carried out by a healthcare professional.
 It works by exposing the wart to a very cold liquid, such as nitrogen or ether-based home treatments.
 This freezes the wart and destroys its skin cells.
 This treatment is commonly used for warts that appear on the face.

-- In rare cases, your doctor may advise you to have laser surgery or other medical treatments to strengthen your immune system.
+In rare cases, your doctor may advise you to have laser surgery or other medical treatments to strengthen your immune system.

 There are steps you can take to prevent spreading warts and verrucas to others if you have them:

 - don't share towels with another person.
-If you have a verruca you should avoid sharing any footwear including socks
+If you have a plantar wart you should avoid sharing any footwear including socks

-- if you have a verruca make sure you clean out the bottom of your shower or bath after use
+- if you have a plantar wart make sure you clean out the bottom of your shower or bath after use

 - wash your hands if they come into direct contact with your wart, such as when you apply any treatments